-Research Methods Experiences for Ed.D.
+Research Methods Experiences for Ph.D.
 Students

-The development of research skills is a critical component of any doctoral program.
+The development of research skills is a critical component of any doctoral program, and it is particularly important for Ph.D. students who are preparing for a career at a research institutions.
 Research methods knowledge and skills can be acquired most effectively in a combination of coursework and apprenticeship experiences.
 Therefore, it is important that each doctoral student carefully plans this component of his/her studies in consultation with his/her advisor.